 International Stress Awareness Month: your workplace rights

-Many employers do not understand their responsibilities for this significant issue that may be affecting their employees.
+However, despite this financial impact on businesses, many employers do not understand their responsibilities of this significant issue that may be affecting their employees.
 The result could be a workforce that feels ignored, underappreciated, and most concerning, unwell.

 Every employer in the UK has a duty of care to try and alleviate stressful situations in the workplace and employees can seek legal recourse if they feel marginalised, harassed or develop stress-related illnesses at work.